 |

-The late 1950s GE 6V6GT tubes in this precisely matched pair have black plates and top D getters.
-Both tubes test as new and are matched for both current draw (mA) and transconductance (Gm).
+The GE 6V6GTA tubes in this precisely matched pair have gray plates, halo getters, and coin bases.
+The white or green print on the glass has the GE logo.
+Both tubes test as new and are precisely matched for both current draw (mA) and transconductance (Gm)

 |

-The 1960-61 military spec GE 6V6GTY tubes in this precisely matched pair have black plates and gray glass.
-Their brown bases read "JAN-CLRV-6B6GTY Made in Canada."
-Both tubes test as new.
-Click "more info" for current availability.
+The 1966 military spec GE 6V6GTY tubes in this precisely matched pair have gray plates and halo getters.
+The white print on the brown bases has the GE logo and reads "JAN-CG-6V6GTY."
+Both tubes test as new and are precisely matched.

 |